The Best Hiking Trails Near Hamilton and Halton For Families

 120 Beddoe Dr, Hamilton, ON L8P 4Z4 | website | free admission, pay to park

-Save this one – it’s a great hiking trail in Ontario.
-Chedoke Radial Trail was another new trail for us (and I’m loving all the use I’m getting from the Hamilton Conservation Pass!)
+Chedoke Radial Trail was another new trail for us.
 The trail itself is smooth ground and stroller-friendly.
 We went at about 11:00 am and the trail was a mix of shade and sun.
-Parts had a great breeze (thankfully) but when you’re walking through the section that has a stone wall on one side and the escapement on the other, no air is getting through!
-It was toasty.

-The enormous rock wall is kind of awe-inspiring when you think of its size.
-The total incline is roughly 200 meters and the views at the top are beautiful.
-There are those famous stairs, but zero chance I’m walking up 240+ steps if I don’t have to LOL!
-There were a few waterfalls that have a current/flow that fluctuates based on the current rain conditions.
-One waterfall, when rushing after a rainfall, pours down onto the 403!
-Yikes!
+The enormous rock wall is awe-inspiring when you think of its size.
+The incline is roughly 200 meters and the views at the top are beautiful.
+There are those famous stairs, but zero chance I’m walking up 240+ steps if I don’t have to!

-There was a lot of opportunity for climbing and balancing, so let the kids explore and adventure.
-It’s the very best part of hiking with kids!
-This trail had more mountain bikers than we’d experienced anywhere else.
-Lots of families of all ages were also enjoying the walk.
-We parked at the Chedoke Golf Course and went on a Sunday, so the lot was busy with other families and golfers.
+Kids will enjoy climbing and balancing.
+Families of all ages were also enjoying the walk.
+We parked at the Chedoke Golf Course on a Sunday.
+The lot was busy with other families and golfers.
 I am pleased to report that their washrooms were open.
-The club was even BBQing hot dogs as we left.

 hiking with kids in hamilton chedoke radial trail